runlikeforrestgump/emacs/README.md

 The buffer is the basic editing unit; one buffer corresponds to one text being edited.
 You normally have several buffers, but at any time you are editing only one, the current buffer, though several can be visible when you are using multiple windows or frames.
 Most buffers are visiting some file.

+Each buffer has its own value of point.
+A buffer that is not currently displayed remembers its value of point if you later display it again.
+Furthermore, if a buffer is displayed in multiple windows, each of those windows has its own value of point.

 Emacs keeps a buffer selection history that records how recently each Emacs buffer has been selected.
 This is used for choosing a buffer to select.

 Each buffer has a unique name, which can be of any length.
 The distinction between upper and lower case matters in buffer names.
 Most buffers are made by visiting files, and their names are derived from the files' names.
+Emacs normally constructs the buffer name from the file name, omitting the directory name.
+If there is already a buffer with that name, Emacs constructs a unique name.

+If a buffer contains changes that have not been saved, the buffer is considered modified.
+This implies that some changes will be lost if the buffer is not saved.

+An indirect buffer shares the text of some other buffer, which is called the base buffer of the indirect buffer.
+The text of the indirect buffer is always identical to the text of its base buffer; changes made by editing either one are visible immediately in the other, but in all other respects, the indirect buffer and its base buffer are completely separate.
+They can have different names, different values of point, different narrowing, different markers, different major modes, and different local variables.
+An indirect buffer cannot visit a file, but its base buffer can.
+If you try to save the indirect buffer, that actually works by saving the base buffer.
+Killing the base buffer effectively kills the indirect buffer, but killing an indirect buffer has no effect on its base buffer.
+To create an indirect buffer, you can do any of the following: <code>C-x 4 c</code> (or <code>M-x clone-indirect-buffer-other-window</code>0, <code>M-x clone-indirect-buffer</code>, or <code>M-x make-indirect-buffer &lt;RET&gt; BASE-BUFFER &lt;RET&gt; INDIRECT-NAME</code>.

+A split buffer is not the same thing as an indirect buffer.
+When you split a buffer, no new buffers are created; however, when you make an indirect buffer, the indirect buffer is a new buffer.
+An indirect buffer setup is special because any changes you make in the base buffer or indirect buffer are reflected in both buffers.

 <code>C-x 4</code> is a prefix key for a variety of commands that switch to a buffer in another window. <code>C-x 5</code> is a prefix key for a variety of commands that switch to a buffer in another frame.